Google has been inclined towards entity-based search results since 2020, indicating a clear shift in its ranking strategies.

 - To determine the relevance of an entity, its relatedness or relationship to the search query is considered.
 The most related entities are given the highest ranking.

-- Google uses methods to assess entities which have the same name but different intent.
-Example, a search for “apple” could mean “the fruit” or “the multinational technology company”.
+- Google uses methods to assess entities that have the same name but different intent.
+For example, a search for “apple” could mean “the fruit” or “the multinational technology company”.
 Google here checks for other related words in the search query.
 A search for “fresh apple” would therefore produce results for the fruit.
 This technique is used to define entity relationships when the data is unstructured.